 It pays to pay with plastic.
-When you use a rewards credit card, every time you use your card, earn points.
-As your points add up, you can use them toward rewards like travel, merchandise, gift cards, charitable donations, and cash.
+When you use a rewards credit card, every time you swipe your card, you earn points.
+As your points add up, you can redeem them for rewards like travel, merchandise, gift cards, charitable donations, and cash.

 Rewards cards (like the USALLIANCE Visa® Signature card) are great for spenders with good credit who don’t plan on carrying a balance on their card.
 If you tend to carry a balance, a rewards card might not be for you.